-- i.
-NJDEP has approved this Notice in Lieu of Deed Notice as an institutional control for the Property, which is part of the remediation of the Property.
+i.
+The New Jersey Department of Environmental Protection has approved this Deed Notice as an institutional control for the Property, which is part of the remediation of the Property.
 The Property is subject to a Partial Consent Judgment Concerning PPG Sites entered into by NJDEP, the Owner and PPG and approved by the Superior Court of New Jersey on June 26, 2009 (Superior Court of New Jersey, Chancery Division-Hudson County, Docket No. C-77-05 ("Consent Judgment")).
-Pursuant to the Consent Judgment, PPG has responsibility for remediation of all hazardous substances having emanated from Hudson County Chromate (HCC) Site 114 in accordance with the Consent Judgment. - ii.
+Pursuant to the Consent Judgment, PPG has responsibility for remediation of all hazardous substances having emanated from Hudson County Chromate (HCC) Site 114 in accordance with the Consent Judgment.

+ii.
 N.J.A.C.
 7:26C-7 requires the Owner, among other persons, to obtain a soil remedial action permit for the soil remedial action at the Property.
-That permit will contain the monitoring, maintenance and biennial certification requirements that apply to the Property. - 3.
-SOIL CONTAMINATION.
-PPG is responsible for remediation of the Property to address Chromate Chemical Production Waste ("CCPW").
-PPG has remediated contaminated soil at the Property such that soil contamination remains at certain areas of the Property that contain contaminants in concentrations that do not allow for the unrestricted use of the Property.
-Such soil contamination is described, including the type, concentration, and specific location of such contamination, and the existing engineering controls on the site are described, in Exhibit B, which is attached hereto and made a part hereof.
-As a result, there is a statutory requirement for this Notice in Lieu of Deed Notice and engineering controls in accordance with N.J.S.A.
+That permit will contain the monitoring, maintenance and biennial certification requirements that apply to the Property.

+3. SOIL CONTAMINATION.
+PPG has remediated contaminated soil at the Property, such that soil contamination remains at certain areas of the Property that contain contaminants in concentrations that do not allow for the unrestricted use of the Property.
+Such soil contamination is described, including the type, concentration and specific location of such contamination, and the existing engineering controls on the site are described, in Exhibit B, which is attached hereto and made a part hereof.
+As a result, there is a statutory requirement for this Deed Notice and engineering controls in accordance with N.J.S.A.
 58:10B-13.